AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 The prototype system’s design is as follows: a peristaltic pump will pump hot water (as hot water is supersaturated with gas) into a tube system and through the fluidized bed reactor.
 The reactor, a transparent PVC pipe, contains a sand bed.
 This will be fluidized by the influent water, which will be traveling at no slower than the sand’s fluidization velocity.
 Ideally, as the supersaturated water travels through the reactor, excess gas particles in the water will accumulate on the sand grains and form bubbles.
 Such bubbles will then depart from their sand grains and flow upward, out of the reactor, through the effluent tubing and into a bucket.
 This bucket will act as the open-faced vent (as in Figure 1) for the air bubbles to escape into the atmosphere.

-One should note that a mesh is installed at the bottom of the reactor to prevent any sand from falling down/out of the reactor.
+One should note that a mesh [**screen?**] is installed at the bottom of the reactor to prevent any sand from falling down/out of the reactor.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_Diagram.jpg?raw=true" height=450>